• home

 Location : Tallinn

-Leave Helsinki after breakfast and catch a ferry across the Gulf of Finland to the Estonian capital of Tallinn (approximately 3 hours).
-Arrive mid-afternoon, check into your hotel and start your time here with a short orientation walk through the city.
+Leave Helsinki after breakfast and catch a ferry across the Gulf of Finland to the Estonian capital of Tallinn.
+Arrive mid-afternoon, check into your hotel and head out for a short orientation walk through the city.
 The rest of your day is then free to enjoy this exceptionally preserved medieval city and all it has to offer.
 Perhaps head out and enjoy some of the region's culinary specialties or stop for a drink and people watching on the main square.
 With its steep red roofs, spires, pastel-coloured buildings and new restaurants and bars, Estonia's capital is a real treat to explore.
 Seeing the vibrant streets of Tallinn now, it's difficult to fathom that Soviet occupation only ended in 1991.

 Day :3